jessicarose00/100-days-of-code/log.md

 ### Day 45: November 27th, 2019

-**Focus**: Finish second round submission of my dataset investigation.
+**Focus**: Edits to second round submission of dataset investigation.

 **Progress**:
 - Added a scatter plot to illustrate patient attendance rates by age group